Michael Adams (lawyer)

 Michael Adams (born 1961) is an attorney and LGBT+ civil rights advocate in the United States.
-He has been the CEO of Services & Advocacy for GLBT Elders in New York City since 2006.
+He was the CEO of Services & Advocacy for GLBT Elders in New York City from 2006 through 2025.

 Early life and education

 Michael Adams grew up in Lowell, Massachusetts.
 He earned a bachelor's degree magna cum laude in government from Harvard University in 1984 and his involvement in human rights issues began at this time.
 He was active in campus campaigns to promote human rights in Latin America and to oppose the then-current United States policies in Central America.